Swiftpack.co - stefanspringer1/SwiftXML as Swift Package

 var previousInTreeTouching: XContent?

-Find all text contained in a node (being composed into a single String):
+Find all text contained the tree of a node and compose them into a single String:

 You might also turn a single content item or, more specifically, an element into an appropriate sequence using the following methods: